oomlout/oomlout_oomp_builder/parts/hardware_washer_3_mm_penny/readme.md

-# Hardware Washer 3 Mm Penny
+# Hardware Washer 3 mm Penny

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base